 - 6 oz tomato paste

-- 1 chipotle chili (canned, with 1 tbsp of the adobo sauce it is packed in, Chop the chili before adding to the pot.)
+- 1 chipotle chili (canned, with 1 tablespoon of the adobo sauce it is packed in, Chop the chili before adding to the pot.)

 - 2 heaping tsp paprika (You can use less, but it adds great color)

-- ½ to 1 tsp cayenne (optional.
+- ½ to 1 teaspoon cayenne (optional.
 There is already some heat here, but this is a big pot, so if you like your chili spicy use the cayenne.)

 - Salt and ground black pepper to taste